 A leader who behaves consistently exhibits the integrity necessary to nurture the growth of trust: (p.
 157).
-Zablow (2006) explained, “Employees are very sensitive to situations that impact their workplace and base many of their perceptions of the organizational culture on what they hear senior management say and, more importantly do” (p.
-27).
+Zablow (2006) explained, “Employees are very sensitive to situations that impact their workplace and base many of their perceptions of the organizational culture on what they hear senior management say and, more importantly, do”.

 Organizational environments such as those exhibited by Tyco, Enron, Wall Street, and the Federal Government have long possessed closed regulatory policies and practices that do not promote transparency.
-An example of an industry that appears to be improving but continues to be non-transparent is the mortgage lending industry (Swarts, 2005).
+An example of an industry that appears to be improving but continues to be non-transparent is the mortgage lending industry.

-The lack of transparency in this industry resulted in continued leadership integrity challenges and unfair lending and predatory practices.
-The lack of leadership integrity has become the most prominent individual leadership challenges faced by today’s global leaders (industries such as sports, politics, military financial, etc.).
+The lack of business transparency in this industry resulted in continued leadership integrity challenges and unfair lending and predatory practices.
+The lack of leadership integrity has become the most prominent individual leadership challenge faced by today’s global leaders (industries such as sports, politics, military financial, etc.).

 A second inhibitor is organizational culture.
-Louis (as cited in Intl J. Sport, 2012) explained that organizational culture is a mutual comprehension of information, knowledge and intelligence shared by a group of people that are largely implicit among members and are clearly relevant and distinctive to that particular group.
+Louis explained that organizational culture is a mutual comprehension of information, knowledge, and intelligence shared by a group of people that are largely implicit among members and are clearly relevant and distinctive to that particular group.
 The understanding is then passed on to new members of that group.

-As a result, organizational transparency is not realized.
-Instead, trust, appreciation, openness, self-confidence, recognition, inspiration, empowerment and the ability to participate in organizational decision making is taken away from organization members
+As a result, business transparency is not realized.
+Instead, trust, appreciation, openness, self-confidence, recognition, inspiration, empowerment, and the ability to participate in organizational decision making is taken away from organization members.

 Organization members are often micro-managed and instructed not to engage senior leadership with perceived challenges or solutions.
 Information is often not disseminated throughout organizations by management and leadership.

-As a result, organizational transparency is eliminated and the organization assumes a reactive posture.
-Many organizations that attempt to provide awareness of the organization’s mission, vision and goals allow consistent behavior and focus on mission outcomes.
+As a result, business transparency is eliminated, and the organization assumes a reactive posture.
+Many organizations that attempt to provide awareness of the organization’s mission, vision, and goals allow consistent behavior and focus on mission outcomes.

 Interpersonal Communication Skills

-A final inhibitor to organizational transparency is the lack of interpersonal communication skills by leaders, managers and supervisors.
-Interpersonal communications skills are critical and core competency for leaders and managers.
-Interpersonal communication skills contribute to organizational transparency, effectiveness, efficiency and performance (an example is performance measurements for both the organization and employees; if defined properly both written and verbal communicated visions and goals for the organization and employee can be reach with little to no ambiguity).
+A final inhibitor to business transparency is the lack of interpersonal communication skills by leaders, managers, and supervisors.
+Interpersonal communication skills are critical and core competencies for leaders and managers.
+Interpersonal communication skills contribute to business transparency, effectiveness, efficiency, and performance (an example is performance measurements for both the organization and employees; if defined properly, both written and verbally communicated visions and goals for the organization and employees can be reached with little to no ambiguity).

-A challenge for many organizations is that the average person is ineffective when using interpersonal communications (Bambacas & Patrickson (2008).
-The Government Accountability Office (1990) reported the Federal Government has concerns about government technology staffs’ lack of verbal and nonverbal communication skills.
+A challenge for many organizations is that the average person is ineffective when using interpersonal communications (Bambacas & Patrickson.
+The Government Accountability Office reported the Federal Government has concerns about government technology staff’s lack of verbal and nonverbal communication skills.

-The Government Accountability Office further observed interpersonal communication challenges when reviewing the Federal Bureau of Investigation’s Trilogy project, Coast Guard Deepwater Program and the Veterans Administration doctor and patient relationships.
+The Government Accountability Office further observed interpersonal communication challenges when reviewing the Federal Bureau of Investigation’s Trilogy project, the Coast Guard Deepwater Program, and the Veterans Administration doctor and patient relationships.
 The inability of organizational members to effectively apply interpersonal communication skills will inhibit organizational transparency and productivity.

 Studies show that interpersonal communication skills are directly related to organizational performance outcomes.
-Wyatt (as cited in Trahant, 2006) reported that 46.5% of high performing companies ensured their managers received formal interpersonal communication skills training to enhance their leadership competencies; however, only 18.3% of lower performance companies do so.
-The Office of Personnel Management (2001) suggested that Interpersonal Communication skills are integral to organizational transparency.
+Wyatt reported that 46.5% of high-performing companies ensured their managers received formal interpersonal communication skills training to enhance their leadership competencies; however, only 18.3% of lower-performance companies did so.
+The Office of Personnel Management suggested that Interpersonal Communication skills are integral to organizational transparency.

 Accountability and Strategy

 An actionable executable strategy to mitigate inhibitors to transparency is the integration of enterprise business processes and policies that impact the enterprise.
-In the information technology community the integration of enterprise businesses processes such as governance, enterprise architecture, portfolio management, capital planning and investment controls and transformation leadership can assist IT within any organization promote transparency of IT.
+In the information technology community, the integration of enterprise business processes such as governance, enterprise architecture, portfolio management, capital planning, investment controls, and transformation leadership can assist IT within any organization and promote transparency of IT.
 Transparency is necessary at all levels of an organization to truly achieve outcomes that are beneficial regardless of the industry.

 Would you like to contribute a post?